extrospective/mmm-toy-data/adstock.md

 We might have expected TV thetas closer to 0.80 rather than 0.20, but have not rigorously calculated the implied atstock in our model for comparison.

-### Data Set without Carryover (FB diminishing): 2022-02-01_18.45_init
+#### Data Set without Carryover (FB diminishing): 2022-02-01_18.45_init

 23 models on Pareto Front 1 (so min/max may have wider range).

 * TV Theta: Average 0.006, max 0.036
 * FB Theta: Average 0.004, max 0.018

-Conclusion - the carryover for TV in the data seems to cause Robyn to predict a carryover effect for FB which (while small) is about 10x larger than a data set without TV carryover.
+Conclusion - the carryover for TV in the data seems to *cause* Robyn to predict a carryover effect for FB which (while small) is about 10x larger than a data set without TV carryover.
+So there is an interesting interaction where thetas may be overstated for one variable because another variable has a non-zero theta.
+We recommend further investigation to understand this effect.

+### Response Function

+We recommend quantitative review of the response function for the carryover model.